 No application has been submitted or will be submitted, nor has any registration been or will be sought, by the Management Company to or from any of the Indian governmental or regulatory authorities in connection with the advertising, offer, distribution or sale of the Units in or from India and the Management Company does not intend to or will not, directly or indirectly, advertise, offer, distribute or sell the Units to persons resident in India.
-Subject to certain limited exceptions, the Units may not be purchased by persons resident in India and purchase of the Units by such persons are subject to legal and regulatory restrictions.
+Subject to certain limited exceptions, the Units by such persons are subject to legal and regulatory restrictions.
 Persons into whose possession this Prospectus or any Units may come must inform themselves about, and observe, any such restrictions.